-When I originally stacked the baskets they fell into each other and looked disheveled.
-By making basket lids out of cardboard and fabric, I created a way to stack basket on basket and still maintain order and beauty not only on my shelves, but as you can see from the photo above you can also make a unique nightstand or side table, too.
+By making basket lids out of cardboard and fabric, I created a way to stack basket on basket that maintains order and beauty, not only on my shelves, but as you can see from the photo above you can also make a unique nightstand or side table with stacked baskets.

-To learn how to make the labels – click over to my post entitled – How To Make Wipe-Off Labels for Organizing your Stuff
+To learn how to make the labels – click over to my post entitled:

-How to Make a Lid For a Basket:
+How to Make a Fabric Covered Cardboard Lid For a Basket

 - A square or rectangular basket